-06PT6535 | 1 HOUR
+04PT6535 • 06PT6535 | 1 HOUR

 Preparing for Ordination.
 The class will help students prepare for examinations by presbyteries.
-Students will take practice exams in Bible, theology (including the Westminster Standards), polity, church history, and personal religion, in a seminar format.
-Discussion of current issues will be included (e.g., "Open Theism," "New Perspective on Paul," "Federal Vision," women's ordination, contemporary Roman Catholic theology, theistic evolution, inerrancy, "theonomy," etc.).
+Students will take practice exams in Bible, theology (including the Westminster Standards), polity, church history, and personal religion, in a seminar format

 Prerequisite: 04ST5100 and permission of the Director of Field Education.